 3D Modeling of Building Interiors with a Human-Operated Backpack System

 This project uses a human-borne backpack sensor system consisting of multiple laser scanners, cameras, and inertial measurment units which can reconstruct textured, 3D models of building interiors without external navigation references.
-I am the hardware lead on this project in the Video and Image Processing Lab.
+I was the hardware lead on this project in the Video and Image Processing Lab.
 I designed and built this backpack system from the ground up and am responsible for the data collection software.
 In addition, I collaborate with members of the lab in developing the localization algorithms.

 My colleagues and I have published papers on various aspects of this project: